tbedford/Website-Test/source/about.md

 I addition to my day job as a technical writer, I've picked up "odds and ends" of programming work over the years, originally in C and Java and more recently in Python.
-I've also been roped into other interesting (ands quite possibly nefarious) "projects" too - and they have not always successful I might add!
+I've also been roped into other interesting (and quite possibly nefarious) "projects" too - and they have not always successful I might add!

 ## Programming history